 Never try to remove earwax with a cotton bud.
 This can push the wax further into your canal and cause a blockage.

 Wax can usually be removed with oils or ear drops.
-Warmed olive oil or sodium bicarbonate ear drops (available from a chemist) applied three times a day usually help.
+Warmed olive oil or sodium bicarbonate ear drops (available from a pharmacy) applied three times a day usually help within a few days.
 If this does not remove the wax, you may need to see the nurse at your GP surgery.
 They may need to flush your earwax out with water (called irrigation).

 A common cold